Kyle Dubas: Player agent

-Dubas was the youngest agent ever certified by the National Hockey League Players Association.
+Dubas was the youngest agent ever certified by the National Hockey League Players' Association (NHLPA).
 He worked with Uptown Sports Management and represented Kyle Clifford and Andrew Desjardins.
 Dubas set up offices in Europe; however, challenges with clients leaving for other agents resulted in Dubas looking for alternate careers in hockey.

 Team executive

 Sault Ste.
 Marie Greyhounds

 Dubas was hired as the general manager (GM) of the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL) in 2011.
 He attended his interview with a detailed plan to improve the team, which had struggled in recent years.
-The Greyhounds initially were looking for an experienced candidate for the GM position, but Dubas's interview was so impressive, that he was the board's unanimous choice.
+The Greyhounds initially were looking for an experienced candidate for the GM position, but Dubas' interview was so impressive, that he was the board's unanimous choice.
 During his tenure with the Greyhounds, this plan became known as "The Rising" after the Bruce Springsteen song of the same name.
 Dubas had been involved with the Greyhounds organization since he was a child, starting out as a stick boy and dressing room attendant when he was 11.
 After assuming the GM role, he hired Sheldon Keefe as head coach.
-The combination of Keefe and Dubas resulted in significant on ice improvement for the Greyhounds, and during Dubas's last season as GM of the Greyhounds, they finished second overall in the OHL.
+The combination of Keefe and Dubas resulted in significant on ice improvement for the Greyhounds, and during Dubas' last season as GM of the Greyhounds, they finished second overall in the OHL, though he ultimately fell short of a championship.